fcorrea/plsdoit/README.md

 ### Checkout

-Once you have verified that both and installed and working, proceed to checkout this repository with the following command:
+Once you have verified that both docker and docker-compose are installed and working, proceed to checkout this repository with the following command:

 ```shell
 $ git clone https://github.com/fcorrea/plsdoit